Anna Dodsworth: Life

-upon examination, the subjects appeared not likely to engage the attention of the publick, and the POEMS themselves seemed in too unfinished a state to brave criticism.
+upon examination, the subjects appeared not likely to engage the attention of the public, and the POEMS themselves seemed in too unfinished a state to brave criticism.
 They are withholden therefore from the world in general, under a persuasion that so would the Author herself have acted, had she lived to hear the sentiments of those, whom she requested, during her last illness, to revise them.
 A few copies only have come from the press, in order to be distributed among her select friends.
 They felt an interest in them when they were written, and will not, it is hoped, peruse them with indifference now.
 To these, the friends of former happy days, friends, who long knew the deceased, and knowing, loved her, the Editor presents a memorial of one, to whose virtues he was indebted for three and forty years of uninterrupted felicity.

 Dodsworth's poems have since been anthologized in Women romantic poets: 1785-1832 (1992), British women poets of the 19th century (1996), and British Satire, 1785-1840 (2003).